Our People

 Scott is an Associate Professor at The University of Western Australia (UWA), with 11 years of experience in research and specialist consulting work.
 Scott’s research areas cover fundamental fluid mechanics, flow/structure interaction, marine renewable energy, scour and sediment transport.
 He works actively on both physical and numerical modelling of flow/structure/foundation interaction problems.
 Scott has published more than 150 technical papers and his research has been adopted in the hydrocarbon and marine renewable energy industries.
 Prior to joining Aurora as a consultant he worked for approximately 4 years with Fugro in Perth as a specialist consultant in scour.
 He has lead-authored a new design guideline for the stability design of subsea pipelines and has been a member of several Joint Industry Projects.

-Patrick completed his Bachelor of Environmental Engineering at Murdoch University in 2020 and is currently pursuing a Master’s in Oceanography at UWA.
-In November 2024, he joined Aurora Offshore Engineering as an intern, eager to enhance his engineering and problem-solving skills within the renewable energy sector.
+Patrick completed his Bachelor of Environmental Engineering at Murdoch University in 2020 and his Master’s in Oceanography at UWA in 2025.
+In November 2024, he joined Aurora Offshore Engineering as an intern, eager to enhance his engineering and problem-solving skills within the renewable energy sector, and now continues his work with Aurora as a Graduate subsea engineer.
 Outside of his professional pursuits, Patrick enjoys spending his spare time outdoors, particularly hiking and spending time at the beach.

 Andrea Graiani BSc